hunterkepley/pi-hole-setup-guide/README.md

 Pihole should give you a link (it's the static IP of your rpi with `/admin` added on) and a default password to log in with.
 You can use this to look at blocked queries, manage Pihole without SSHing into your rpi, etc.

 I did the whole set up without GUI, it's pretty simple overall

+#### Maintaing and adding onto your blocklist/allowlist

+Once you do the initial setup, feel free to look around for different blocklists.
+Grabbing the raw file on github, you can easily feed it into the Lists on the web UI and run `sudo pihole -g` on your device to add them to the database.

+I am going through (this repo)[https://github.com/hagezi/dns-blocklists] for example, and grabbing lists which make sense to me